Approximate Optimality of Linear Contracts Under Uncertainty: Near-Optimality of Linear Contracts

 \end{definition}

 Intuitively, the slowly-increasing definition captures the spread of the type distribution.
 When the cumulative distribution function increases more slowly, the distribution is spread out over a wider range.
-With this property, linear contracts can generate revenue from low-cost types that approximately covers the welfare contribution from high-cost types.
-Additionally, the welfare contribution from a small range of low-cost types is not significant due to the small-tail assumption.
-The proof of \cref{thm:slow} is provided in \cref{apx:slow_increasing}.
+Thus, this property serves as an additional measure on the uncertainty over the agent's ability.
+With this property, \cref{thm:slow} shows that linear contracts can generate revenue that is a constant approximation to the optimal welfare.